Universality of estimators for high-dimensional linear models with block dependency: Abstract

 \section{Abstract}

-We study the universality property of estimators for high-dimensional linear models, which exhibits a distribution of estimators is independent of whether covariates follows a Gaussian distribution.
-Recent high-dimensional statistics require covariates to strictly follow a Gaussian distribution to reveal precise properties of estimators.
-To relax the Gaussianity requirement, the existing literature has studied the conditions that allow estimators to achieve universality.
-In particular, independence of each element of the high-dimensional covariates plays an important role.
-In this study, we focus on high-dimensional linear models and covariates with block dependencies, where elements of covariates only within a block can be dependent, then show that estimators for the model maintain the universality.
-Specifically, we prove that a distribution of estimators with Gaussian covariates is approximated by an estimator with non-Gaussian covariates with same moments, with the setup of block dependence.
-To establish the result, we develop a generalized Lindeberg principle to handle block dependencies and derive new error bounds for correlated elements of covariates.
-We also apply our result of the universality to a distribution of robust estimators.
+We study the universality property of estimators for high-dimensional linear models, which implies that the distribution of estimators is independent of whether the covariates follow a Gaussian distribution.
+Recent developments in high-dimensional statistics typically require covariates to strictly follow a Gaussian distribution to precisely characterize the properties of estimators.
+To relax this Gaussianity requirement, the existing literature has examined conditions under which estimators achieve universality.
+In particular, independence among the elements of the high-dimensional covariates has played a critical role.
+In this study, we focus on high-dimensional linear models with covariates exhibiting block dependence, where covariate elements can only be dependent within each block, and show that estimators for such models retain universality.
+Specifically, we prove that the distribution of estimators with Gaussian covariates can be approximated by the distribution of estimators with non-Gaussian covariates having the same moments under block dependence.
+To establish this result, we develop a generalized Lindeberg principle suitable for handling block dependencies and derive new error bounds for correlated covariate elements.
+We further demonstrate the universality result across several different estimators.